Aging & Health A to Z

 The following treatments, which may be used in combination, can help treat depression among older adults:

 - For people with Seasonal Affective Disorder (SAD), light therapy during the winter months may help restore a normal sleep cycle and reduce depressive symptoms.

-A combination of medications and psychotherapy is best if you have severe or suicidal depression.
+If you have severe or suicidal depression, it is best to treat it with a combination of medications and psychotherapy.
 This combination appears to work quickly and keep depression from recurring.
-If you are so depressed that you cannot carry out daily activities, or if you are suicidal and cannot be safely cared for in the community, you may need to be treated in a psychiatric hospital.
+Some depression can be severe enough to require treatment by a mental health specialist.
+In that case, your primary healthcare provider may give you a referral.
+Sometimes depression is so severe that you cannot carry out daily activities, are suicidal, or cannot be safely cared for in the community.
+If this is the case, you may need to be treated in a psychiatric hospital.

 Psychotherapy is a safe and effective way to help you cope with depression.
 It is often combined with antidepressant drugs (described below).
 There are several useful psychotherapy techniques:

 - Problem-solving therapy.
 In this type of psychotherapy, a therapist helps you identify specific life difficulties that are causing problems, and helps you find solutions to these problems.